NativeScript/NativeScript/Modules30Changes.md

 Consider using `View`, `ViewBase` or `Observable` instead.

-### Property Types and Enumerations
+### Property Types
 As a part of the we have changed the types of many properties.
 The reasons for the changes:
  * Make better use of the TypeScript typings.
  * Support for units (`dip`, `px`, `%`) for properties like `width`, `height`, `margin`

- Here is a list of view nad style properties that have their types changes:
+ Here is a list of view and style properties that have their types changes:

 | class.property | old type | new type |
 |---|---|---|